 Next | Prev | Up | Top | Index | JOS Index | JOS Pubs | JOS Home | Search

 $

-This is a significant constraint on the rational function $ \Gamma (s)$.
-One implication is that in the lossless case (no dashpots, only masses and springs--a reactance) all poles and zeros interlace along the $ j\omega $ axis, as depicted in Fig.K.14.
+This is a significant constraint on the rational function $ \Gamma (s)$ .
+One implication is that in the lossless case (no dashpots, only masses and springs--a reactance) all poles and zeros interlace along the $ j\omega $ axis, as depicted in Fig.7.14.

 \includegraphics[width=\twidth]{eps/interlace}

-Referring to Fig.K.14, consider the graphical method for computing phase response of a reactance from the pole zero diagram [455].K.4Each zero on the positive $ j\omega $ axis contributes a net 90 degrees of phase at frequencies above the zero.
+Referring to Fig.7.14, consider the graphical method for computing phase response of a reactance from the pole zero diagram [452].8.4Each zero on the positive $ j\omega $ axis contributes a net 90 degrees of phase at frequencies above the zero.
 As frequency crosses the zero going up, there is a switch from $ -90$ to $ +90$ degrees.
 For each pole, the phase contribution switches from $ +90$ to $ -90$ degrees as it is passed going up in frequency.
-In order to keep phase in $ [-\pi/2,\pi/2]$, it is clear that the poles and zeros must strictly alternate.
-Moreover, all poles and zeros must be simple, since a multiple poles or zero would swing the phase by more than $ 180$ degrees, and the reactance could not be positive real.
+In order to keep phase in $ [-\pi/2,\pi/2]$ , it is clear that the poles and zeros must strictly alternate.
+Moreover, all poles and zeros must be simple, since a repeated pole or zero would swing the phase by more than $ 180$ degrees, and the reactance could not be positive real.

 The positive real property is fundamental to passive immittances and comes up often in the study of measured resonant systems.
-We will return to properties of positive real immittances later in the context of a practical modeling example (§L.3).
+A practical modeling example (passive digital modeling of a guitar bridge) is discussed in §9.2.1.

+Next | Prev | Up | Top | Index | JOS Index | JOS Pubs | JOS Home | Search